NatalliaBulyha/carservice/README.md

 ## Introduction

-This is Maven multi-module project that simulates application for car service.
+This is my first Maven multi-module project that simulates application for car service.

 This is a training project as part of study in the Software Engineering Laboratory Senla.